rebelwarrior/numenera/ninth_world.md

 To start in a guild you become an __apprentice__ to a master who teaches you (and uses you as essentially slave labor) then you get the rank of __journeyman__ (or journey-woman) which lets you work for anyone anywhere the guild is recognized and then after some years and producing an approved 'masterpiece' (and a donation to the guild) you move to the rank of __master__ and can have apprentices of your own.

-Known guilds: _Shipbuilders, Wainwrights (wheel and carriage makers), Cobblers (shoe makers), Coopers (barrel makers), Traders, Carpenters, Masons, Tailors, Smiths, Jewelers, Bricklayers, Borderer (embroider), Soap-makers, Tanners, Bakers, Saddle-makers, Butchers, Mercers (General Traders, a rather risky trade), Upholsters, Thatchers (roof makers), and Cheese makers._
+Known guilds: _Shipbuilders, Wainwrights (wheel and carriage makers), Cobblers (shoe makers), Coopers (barrel makers), Traders, Carpenters, Masons, Tailors, Smiths, Bricklayers, Borderer (embroider), Soap-makers, Tanners, Bakers, Saddle-makers, Butchers, Mercers (General Traders, a rather risky trade), Adventures/Delvers, Upholsters, Thatchers (roof makers), and Cheese makers._

-Guilds that don't exist: _Chandlers (candle makers, because there are numenera that produce light rather commonly), Farriers (horse shoe makers, there are no horses), Money-changers (shins don't need to be changed), Cutlers (Knife maker and sharpener, exist but aren't part of a guild.)_
+Guilds that don't exist: _Chandlers (candle makers, because there are numenera that produce light rather commonly), Jewelers (jewels aren't particularly valuable in Steadfast, people work them but there is no guild), Farriers (horse shoe makers, there are no horses), Money-changers (shins don't need to be changed), Cutlers (Knife maker and sharpener, exist but aren't part of a guild.)_

 Healers (a.k.a.
 Chiurgeons):
 Healers are bio-mechanical experts.
 They're a cross of a Herbal medicine (focused on the proper plants and herbs to eat), a mechanic and a cybernetic doctor.
 They know how to activate the nanites for healing and how to set and fix bones.
 Healers have ranks and specialties, but they don't seem to be regulated by a normal guild.